najeebullahii/Lagos-real-estate-analysis/README.md

 - Investment opportunity scatter plot mapping yield against average price
 - Dual-axis chart combining price-to-rent ratios with annual yields

-Level of Detail (LOD) expressions were used throughout to calculate area-level aggregates — average prices, rental yields, and price-to-rent ratios — independently of the visualisation's own level of aggregation.
+Level of Detail (LOD) expressions were used throughout to calculate area-level aggregates average prices, rental yields, and price-to-rent ratios, independently of the visualisation's own level of aggregation.

 ---